 So, and then, if we’re gong to end it with a few questions then I’d like to round it up in the interview.

-I’ve got a few things I want to ask you and, what, you know, we talk about the negative side of the d/Deaf community and, just want to pick your brain and say, what do you think is the best thing that you think about the d/Deaf community as a whole?
+I’ve got a few things I want to ask you and, what, you know, we talk about the negative side of the deaf community and, just want to pick your brain and say, what do you think is the best thing that you think about the deaf community as a whole?

 Ahmed: Yeah, I think definitely when I watch it as well, especially from someone who is starting from scratch, it’s amazing, I absolutely love it.
 I mean, I love languages in general but, it’s a whole new different kind of enjoyment when you watch people communicate in a sign language of any sign language anywhere around the world.